 After her mom died she moved to the luxurious Langdon Hotel in London, where she held salons and lavish soirées with big-name guests.
 She treated her dogs like royalty and expected to be treated the same.
 She was then earning £3500 a year — about $117,000 in today's money.
 She worked in bed, writing with a goose-quill pen and violet ink on blue paper, surrounded by flowers and candles, in a bedroom hung with black curtains.
 She spent upwards of £200 per week on flowers.
 She collected art and did some of her own painting.
 She designed her own outfits, and often dressed up as characters from whatever she was currently working on.

 Unfortunately, she was not good at managing her finances, and when her books fell out of copyright she lost her main source of income.
 She continued to write, but ended her days in dire poverty in Viareggio, Italy.
-Most of the money she did have went to her one-woman dog rescue.
+Most of the money she did have went to her one-woman dog and horse rescue.
 She helped start the Italian Society for the Prevention of Cruelty to Animals.
 Marie Corelli visited her and wrote a heartrending essay about her dire state.
 Published in the Daily Mail, it pissed Ouida off considerably, but also helped to start a charitable fund to help her out.
 She is buried in Bagni di Lucca and her stone tomb has an effigy of her with a little dog at her feet.
 The Langdon Hotel has a rewards program named for her.
 A fountain for animals in her home town bears her name.

 Works by Ouida contain examples of:

 - Practically every trope in the book.
-Natalie Schroeder's Ouida The Phenomenon says she had "secrets, bigamy, Adultery, the dead-alive, murder, shipwrecks, gypsy fortune tellers, secret marriages, and strong female villainesses", and that's just in the first two books.
+Natalie Schroeder's Ouida The Phenomenon says she had "secrets, bigamy, adultery, the dead-alive, murder, shipwrecks, gypsy fortune tellers, secret marriages, and strong female villainesses", and that's just in the first two books.
 Her characters were "remarkably handsome heroes, innocent adolescent heroines, and exquisitely beautiful, powerful, sensual adventuresses."
 Critic Max Beerbohm said she had stock characters rather than ones based in reality, but made unique in that they were "transfigured by imagination, embellished by fancy".

 - Action Girl: In Held In Bondage, Alma has had a "masculine" education and taught she could earn her own living.
 When the snotty nobleman Vane Castleton (the names alone are worth the price of admission) kidnaps her away to his huge Old, Dark House and does an And Now You Must Marry Me, she's less frightened than pissed, and responds to him with "fiery scorn" before jumping out a window and escaping.